sachadee/SFace-with-VectorDatabase-LFW-Tests/README.md

-  # 🚀 Optimized Face Recognition:
+  # 🚀 Optimized Face Recognition API with python vectorDatabase:

 A Python complete API implementation leveraging vector database technology for high-speed searches, pre-loaded with the LFW (Labeled Faces in the Wild) dataset for out-of-the-box accuracy.
 Using Sface https://github.com/zhongyy/SFace for recognition and Yunet https://github.com/Mr-PU/YUNet.